 - Be registered to do business in Washington State

 - Have a Federal Identification Number tied to a Washington address

 - Be in good standing with the Washington State Department of Revenue

-- Be a small business concern (SBC) as defined by SBA criteria, and meet other program criteria, such as being in business for at least one year, operating profitably and able to demonstrate export readiness
+- Be a small business concern (SBC) as defined by SBA criteria, and meet other program criteria, such as being in business for at least one year and ability to demonstrate export readiness

 Qualifying Export Expenses

 The following types of programs and expenses are eligible for an Export Voucher:

 - Basic economy class airfare (compliant with the Fly America Act)

 - Trade show fee

 - Trade mission fees